Garden Pool Founder Becomes Goodwill Ambassador for Sustainable Development

 Dennis is the founder and CEO of Garden Pool, a non-profit NGO headquartered in Mesa, Arizona.
-In addition to Garden Pool’s main office, a second satellite location has been established in Trinidad & Tobago with further locations in the Caribbean coming to life this fall.
 The organization began with an empty pool and a passion for sustainable agricultural methods.
 By harnessing the power of permaculture and aquaponics, Dennis had created a lush oasis in the desert that was capable of growing nutritious food while using more than 98% less water than traditional agricultural methods.
-He then acquired the knowledge to 3D model his garden pool so that his efficient food system could be replicated by others.
+He then acquired the knowledge to 3D model his Garden Pool so that his efficient food system could be replicated by others.
 He knew he needed to share his smart farm techniques with those who would use the technology most effectively, and that there would be strong support for a non-profit organization that seeks to eradicate food insecurity in a regenerative and self-sustaining way.

 Dennis is a vigorous believer in getting things done, and not just talking about getting things done- so he went to work.
 Like most humble entrepreneurial beginnings, Dennis had to give his talent away for a fraction of what it was worth in order to build a professional portfolio that could legitimately showcase his work.
 He also began broadening his scope of work by searching intensely for impactful opportunity projects, while looking to other NGOs to see how they operated.
 He explains that he “…believes in the power of partnerships, and NGOs have the unique capability of augmenting institutes through grassroot work.”
 Dennis was determined to bridge the gap between progressive developmental funds and governments seeking to improve the state of their food systems in rural communities.